 I trained Muay Thai in The Netherlands and then Thailand, fighting in the ring there.
 A little about Muay Thai kickboxing classes I taught at Temple University is here.

-Years later we traveled by ourselves to the far northern Thai-Burmese border to the Muay Thai Monks on Horseback.
+Years later we traveled on our own to the far northern Thai-Burmese border to the Muay Thai Monks on Horseback.
 They fight drug lords with education and strength.
 The Monk (Abbot), the Kru Ba, is on horseback.
 Paul is the tall one in yellow.
 I am in purple second from right.
-We stayed with our friend Tiem Pon, pictured first on right.
+We stayed with our friend Kunyai (Grandmother) Tiem Pon, pictured first on right.
 The famous monk is her nephew.

-Story on my Fitness Fixer™ - Muay Thai Monks on Horseback.
-The company removed my photos of the monks and their jungle training when my column ended, so come back here and see me for more.
-The young monks (nen) thought it was hilarious that my hair is the same color as their Abbot's horse mane.
+The young monks (novices called nen in Thai) thought it was hilarious that my hair is the same color as their Abbot's horse mane.
 For some, it was the first time they laughed since their families were murdered in border drug wars.

 Martial Arts In Japan With The Living Treasures